dphummel/dphummel.github.io/_posts/2024-07-16-CognitiveBias.md

 I was recently turned onto [Admired Leadreship Field Notes](https://admiredleadership.com/field-notes/) created by [CRA](https://crainc.com/).
 Field Notes shares thoughts on challenges common to all leaders.
 This led me to find [Confluence: The Intersection of AI and Communications](https://craai.substack.com/) by CRA.
 CRA launched this [Substack](https://substack.com/home) "as a way to more broadly share the ideas, insights, and thinking at the intersection of AI and communication that capture our attention."
 I have found Confluence, which just turned 1 year old in August, a very informative and particle communication on a variety of AI topics.

-The [7.7.24 Confluence article](https://craai.substack.com/p/confluence-for-7724) brought up the topic of *cognitive bias* within the contexto the Rashomon Effect.
+The [7.7.24 Confluence](https://craai.substack.com/p/confluence-for-7724) article on the Rashomon AI brought up the topic of *cognitive bias* within the contex of the Rashomon Effect.

 [Dictionary.com](https://www.dictionary.com/browse/confirmation-bias) defines cognitive bias as a "bias that results from the tendency to process and analyze information in such a way that it suppots one's preexisting ideas and convictions."
 People have a challenge analyzing information in an unbiased manner when they have developed an point of view on the topic.
 People often relay on their instictive behaviors to process the volume of information coming at them, especially this day and age, and make decisions which can lead to different interpretations of objective facts.